-- The total bytes allocated by the program.
-This may be less than the peak memory use, as some may be freed. - The total number of garbage collections that occurred. - The average and maximum space used by your program.
-This is only checked during major garbage collections, so it is only an approximation; the number of samples tells you how many times it is checked. - The peak memory the RTS has allocated from the OS. - The amount of CPU time and elapsed wall clock time while initialising the runtime system (INIT), running the program itself (MUT, the mutator), and garbage collecting (GC).
+- The total number of bytes allocated by the program over the whole run. - The total number of garbage collections performed. - The average and maximum "residency", which is the amount of live data in bytes.
+The runtime can only determine the amount of live data during a major GC, which is why the number of samples corresponds to the number of major GCs (and is usually relatively small).
+To get a better picture of the heap profile of your program, use the -hT RTS option (Section 4.15.5). - The peak memory the RTS has allocated from the OS. - The amount of CPU time and elapsed wall clock time while initialising the runtime system (INIT), running the program itself (MUT, the mutator), and garbage collecting (GC).